ArctosDB/documentation-wiki/_how_to/How-to-Manage-a-Collection-in-Arctos.markdown

 * **Taxonomy Source:** A dropdown list for the source of the taxonomic classification used for the collection.

 * **Contacts:** Anyone who is a contact for the collection must first be entered into Arctos as an agent, with a valid email address (see "[How to Create Agents](https://github.com/ArctosDB/documentation-wiki/wiki/How-to-Create-Agents)").
 Add the name of each person who is a contact for the collection: type their last name and hit the tab key to bring up the list of agents with that name, then select the correct agent.
-For each contact, specify their [Contact Agent Role](http://arctos.database.museum/info/ctDocumentation.cfm?table=CTCOLL_CONTACT_ROLE) through the dropdown:
+For each contact, specify their [Contact Agent Role](http://arctos.database.museum/info/ctDocumentation.cfm?table=CTCOLL_CONTACT_ROLE) through the dropdown.
+It is recommended that every collection have at least one Data Quality and one Loan Request contact.
+Technical Support contact should be given as Dusty L. McDonald unless otherwise advised.

 * **Header Options:** Collections may customize the header that appears at the top of a collection record or when searching a collection portal.